LouisCAD/Splitties/README.md

     ...
 </SelectableConstraintLayout>
 ```
-Note that the `foreground` atrribute does not clash with android's one (for API 23+), and applies to subclasses.
+Note that the `foreground` attribute does not clash with android's one (for API 23+), and applies to subclasses.

 ### Explanation
 `FrameLayout` is historically the only `ViewGroup` which supports a foreground drawable attribute.
 The foreground attribute is often used with value `@android:attr/selectableItemBackground` to provide visual feedback when the user touches a selectable element such as a list item in a RecyclerView, which translates as a Ripple effect starting from Android Lollipop.
 As a consequence, people usually wrap their `RelativeLayout`, `LinearLayout` or other `ViewGroup` with a `FrameLayout` just to provide this foreground attribute.
-This is unefficient, espacially if this is replicated as it is in a RecyclerView.
+This is inefficient, especially if this is replicated as it is in a RecyclerView.
 The foreground attribute is part of the `View` class since Android Marshmallow now, but few apps can have their minSdk set to 23, so I made this library which provides a `foreground` attribute that defaults to `@android:attr/selectableItemBackground` for popular `ViewGroups` and `TextView`.

 ## Stetho init
 *Have [Stetho](https://github.com/facebook/stetho) without writing any code!*